US court: FCC had the right to dump net-neutrality rules

 Without these rules, phone and cable companies can interfere with internet traffic as long as they disclose it.

-The decision came from the U.S. Court of Appeals for the District of Columbia Circuit.
+Tuesday's decision came from the U.S. Court of Appeals for the District of Columbia Circuit.

+Net neutrality has evolved from a technical concept into a politically charged issue, the focus of street and online protests and a campaign issue lobbed against Republicans and the Trump administration.

+The FCC has long mulled over how to enforce it.
+The agency had twice lost in court over net-neutrality standards before a Democrat-led commission in 2015 voted in a regime that made internet service a utility, bringing phone and cable companies under stricter oversight.